 Even a 5-minute conversation with them will be enough for you to see if they are a good match for any open position that you might have.
 Also, this is an excellent chance for advertising your company, and give the candidates a better view of what’s your company’s value proposition on the job market.

-?Did you know: Job posting Fees on LinkedIn are PPC.
-If you set your daily budget to be $24 and run it for 30 days, your total spend will come to $720.
+💡Did you know: Job posting Fees on LinkedIn are PPC.
+If you set your daily budget to be $24 and run it for 30 days, your total spending will come to $720, and that’s just one part of the cost per hire total.

 Now, remember to measure the metrics and also consider the variations among diverse roles and levels to guarantee that the recruitment channels you’ve chosen continue to be the most productive, efficient, and the best sourcing channels to meet your company’s hiring criteria.